 UT Master's programmes

-- Applied MathematicsIn this Master’s, you will apply mathematics to challenging issues in diverse sectors.
-You will learn how to discover new patterns and how to predict them through mathematical models.
+- Applied MathematicsExpand your understanding of mathematics to tackle challenging issues in a variety of sectors.
+This Master’s teaches you to discover new patterns and predict them through mathematical models.

-- Applied PhysicsDeepen your understanding of the laws of physics to find technical solutions in a wide range of areas such as IT, sustainability, healthcare, chip design, digitalisation, finance, space and more.
+- Applied PhysicsDeepen your understanding of the laws of physics to find technical solutions in a wide range of areas such as IT, sustainability, healthcare, chiptechnology, digitalisation, finance, space and more.

 - Business AdministrationIn today’s evolving world it makes no sense to do business as usual.
 This Master’s turns you into an innovative, entrepreneurial business leader who prepares businesses for the challenges of tomorrow.

-- Business Information TechnologyBecome an expert in IT-based business innovation, able to devise new services and radically improve the way businesses work with the use of IT.
+- Business Information TechnologyBecome an expert in IT-based business innovation, able to devise new services and radically improve the way businesses work.

-- Chemical Science & EngineeringThis Master’s will help you to develop novel chemical processes, materials and molecules and contribute to innovations that benefit our society in areas such as health, water, food and sustainability.
+- Chemical Science & EngineeringDevelop new chemical processes, materials and molecules and contribute to innovations that benefit our society in areas such as health, water, food and sustainability.

-- Construction Management & EngineeringThis Master’s helps you to become an expert in managing large-scale, complex construction projects in an increasingly digitised industry, using an innovative, holistic approach.
+- Construction Management & EngineeringBecome an expert in managing large-scale, complex construction projects in an increasingly digitised industry, using an innovative, integral approach.

 - Educational Science & TechnologyAre you fascinated by learning, but not necessarily dreaming of becoming a teacher?
 Engage in educational breakthroughs in schools and/or organisations as a researcher, designer or consultant.

-- Embedded SystemsThis Master’s programme equips you with expertise in designing the software and hardware of complex embedded systems in vehicles, pacemakers and chipsets amongst others.
+- Embedded SystemsBecome an expert in designing the software and hardware of complex embedded systems in vehicles, pacemakers and chipsets, amongst others.

 - Environmental & Energy ManagementThe one-year, English-taught Master's in Environmental & Energy Management will equip you to lead, manage and govern socio-technological change processes related to energy, water and the environment.

 - European StudiesManaging Europe is a complex challenge.
-The Master’s in European Studies gives you the expertise to operate in this fascinating environment where various levels of government come together.
+This Master’s gives you the expertise to operate in this fascinating environment where various levels of government come together.

 - Geo-information Science and Earth ObservationContribute to solving some of the world's most pressing challenges by mastering the acquisition, analysis, and processing of geo-information data.

-- Geo-information Science and Earth Observation for Environmental Modelling and ManagementIn this 2-year, English-taught Master's, you will learn how to use advanced geospatial data and modern technology to find solutions to challenges in urban planning, agriculture and natural ecosystems.
+- Geo-information Science and Earth Observation for Environmental Modelling and ManagementLearn how to use advanced geospatial data and modern technology to find solutions to challenges in urban planning, agriculture, and natural ecosystems.

 - Interaction TechnologyDelve into the field of human-computer interaction and design and develop interactive technologies that are meaningful to people and society.

-- Mechanical EngineeringBecome an expert mechanical engineer that focuses on the futureproof design, analysis and maintenance of machinery, structures, products and production processes.
+- Mechanical EngineeringBecome an expert mechanical engineer who focuses on the futureproof design, analysis and maintenance of machinery, structures, products and production processes.

 - Science EducationShare your knowledge of science subjects in school!
 This Dutch-taught teacher education programme will equip you to become a teacher in secondary (Dutch) education.

-- Spatial EngineeringNatural disasters, poverty, food shortage, epidemics, climate change: learn to tackle society’s greatest and complex challenges using spatial data and technical and socio-economic knowledge.
+- Spatial EngineeringNatural disasters, poverty, food shortages, epidemics, and climate change: learn to tackle society’s greatest and complex challenges using spatial data and technical and socio-economic knowledge.

 - Transdisciplinary Master-Insert: Shaping Responsible FuturesAre you an engaged UT master student?
 Would you like to learn how to shape desirable futures for others and with others?
 Learn new ways to develop yourself personally and professionally.